Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Personally I just love any root vegetables.
 My favourites are onions, parsnips, celery, carrots, turnips and then potatoes (not technically a root vegetable I know!) go SO well too and help make this a really filling hearty meal.

-If you’re looking to stretch this a little further then look to add some grated ingredients, such as carrots and courgette, to really stretch out the meal without a much larger cost, and in a manner that is not very noticeable.
+If you’re looking to stretch this a little further then look to add some grated ingredients, such as carrots and onions, to really stretch out the meal without a much larger cost, and in a manner that is not very noticeable.

 Can you cook dumplings in the slow cooker?

 Absolutely!
 Follow my recipe above.
 Be sure to keep the lid on for the whole of the cooking time to create the best cooking environment and get those dumplings to steam up nicely.

 Want to make a cheap beef casserole?

 While casserole beef in supermarkets is typically cheap there are even cheap cuts that you may be able to source from a local butcher.
 Brisket, skirt, shin and flank would all work really well for this slow cooked beef casserole.